 “I didn‘t want Rudi at 18 to say to me, ‘you knew the despair my family lived in and you did nothing?!’ ”

 Believing that the support of entrepreneurship can spur positive, sustainable change, she helped Rudi’s family start a small business in the local market.
-With the same goal of promoting entrepreneurship, BB2C has expanded to provide developmental aid to poor Cambodian farmers.
+With the same goal of promoting entrepreneurship, BB2C has expanded to provide innovative tools to struggling Cambodian farmers.